-This is a quick guide to the main health professionals who can provide care and support in pregnancy, birth and with your new baby.
+Here’s a quick guide to the main health professionals who can provide care and support during pregnancy, birth and with your new baby.

 Your midwife will see you throughout your pregnancy, usually at a community clinic.
 Their role is to check your health as your pregnancy progresses, to monitor your baby, to arrange your ultrasound scans and to make any referrals to the hospital if there are any concerns.

-Community midwives also attend homebirths and see you after your baby has been born – they can call in to see you at home for around 10 days.
+Community midwives also attend homebirths and see you after your baby has been born – they can call in to see you at home for within the first 10 days.

 Hospital midwives provide care throughout labour and on the postnatal ward, as well as on the antenatal ward for women who need to be admitted into hospital during pregnancy.

 Their role is to provide support, reassurance and encouragement; to assess your health; to listen to your baby’s heartbeat and to care for you and your baby during your time on the maternity ward.